-Transforming thin, lackluster grass into a thicker, healthier lawn can seem like a huge task, when in reality it isn’t difficult to achieve.
-Autumn is the perfect time to do this, as lawn thickening in september and the colder months included concise steps to help get to your garden dream.
+Transforming thin, lacklustre grass into a thicker, healthier lawn can seem like a huge task, when in reality it isn’t difficult to achieve.
+Autumn is the perfect time to do this, as lawn thickening in September and the colder months included concise steps to help get to your garden dream.
 Read on to find out.

 Before you can start any process to thicken your lawn, you must test your soil like a pro.
 Soil testing is simple and yields big returns in thick and healthy grass growth.
 This process will give you an accurate starting point for your lawn’s needs, as every lawn is unique.
 This will help you gauge where to start and what the underlying problems are.

 Testing lets you know your soil’s pH and other conditions that could prevent you from thickening your grass.
 By following the test’s recommendations, you’ll be able to successfully grow thicker and healthier grass.
 For example, if the soil’s pH is too low, the grass won’t take up the nutrients it needs.
 Your grass may need lime or other soil amendments, to restore its pH balance and nutrient availability to be able to grow thick and healthy, which is why doing a soil test as the first step is a must.

 This can be done easily and quickly with a soil testing kit.